tangowithcode/tango_with_django_2/manuscript/chapter1.md

 {id="fig-rango-erd"}
 ![The Entity Relationship Diagram of Rango's two main entities.](images/rango-erd.png)

 Note that this specification is rather vague.
 A single page could, in theory, exist in one or more categories.
 Working with this assumption, we could model the relationship between categories and pages as a [many-to-many relationship](https://en.wikipedia.org/wiki/Many-to-many_(data_model)).
-However, this approach introduces a number of complexities.
+However, this approach introduces several complexities.
 We will make the simplifying assumption that *one category contains many pages, but one page is assigned to one category.* This does not preclude that the same page can be assigned to different categories -- but the page would have to be entered twice.
 While this is not ideal, it does reduce the complexity of the models.

 D> ### Take Note!
 D> Get into the habit of noting down any working assumptions that you make, just like the one-to-many relationship assumption that we assume above.
 You never know when they may come back to bite you later on!
 By noting them down, this means you can communicate it with your development team and make sure that the assumption is sensible, and that they are happy to proceed under such an assumption.